-Sunday, June 19, 2022 will be the 157th anniversary of #Juneteenth—an annual recognition of the moment when 250,000 enslaved Black Americans in Galveston, Texas, were told they were free on June 19, 1865 – 2.5 years after the Emancipation Proclamation went into effect.
+Monday, June 19, 2023 will be the 158th anniversary of #Juneteenth—an annual recognition of the moment when 250,000 enslaved Black Americans in Galveston, Texas, were told they were free on June 19, 1865 – 2.5 years after the Emancipation Proclamation went into effect.
+And now, in more than half of the US States, Juneteenth is an official public holiday.

-We echo both the celebrations and reverent remembrances of Juneteenth, and we ask everyone in our community who doesn’t yet know the history to learn more, with us, about why it’s an important holiday, an integral part of our country’s history, and a reminder for us to continue working towards equity for all.
+We honor this day with celebrations but also reverent remembrances of what it represents, and we welcome everyone in our community who doesn’t yet know the history to learn more about why it’s an important holiday, an integral part of our country’s history, and a reminder for us to continue working towards equity for all.

-We are also excited to announce that Tinkergarten is partnering with Outdoor Afro – the nation’s leading, cutting-edge network that celebrates and inspires Black connections and leadership in nature – on an important initiative that engages all people in honoring Juneteenth.
+We are also excited to follow the lead of Outdoor Afro – the nation’s leading, cutting-edge network that celebrates and inspires Black connections and leadership in nature – on an important initiative that engages all people in honoring Juneteenth.

 The Guide